Faites appel à un texteur désigné

 (in French only)

 Driving and using your cell phone?
 Choose one!
 A call, a text message, a notification, changing the song, however important... will never be as important as your life or that of others.

 Using an electronic device while driving considerably increases the risk of an accident.

-At the wheel, using a cell phone:
+At the wheel, using an electronic device:

 For more concrete idea of the dangers of using a cell phone at the wheel, go to our section entitled Did You Know?

 Even if their use is authorized, hands-free devices are not a safer option and are not recommended, as the simple act of talking on the phone or making a voice command is a source of distraction.

 If you do use a hands-free device, make sure the phone is solidly mounted on a support device, that it cannot interfere with driving manoeuvres or prevent any equipment from working properly (e.g. an air bag), and that it does not pose a risk of injury in the event of an accident.

 A number of applications are available that will block calls on your device when you are driving at a certain speed.
 Pick the one that’s best for you!